untakenJ/ai-synopsis-flask/README.md

 - `target_urls`: List of news sources to fetch from (currently TMZ, BBC)
 - `query_prefix`: The prompt used for news verification
+- `API_KEY`: Your API key for route authentication (optional - if not set, no authentication required)
 - `DEEPSEEK_API_KEY`: Your DeepSeek API key
 - `DIFY_API_KEY`: Your Dify API key
 - `OPENAI_API_KEY`: Your OpenAI API key (for image generation)